GorkemOrhan/Automated-Online-Exam-System/docs/github-pages-deployment.md

 1. Go to your GitHub repository
 2. Click on "Settings"
-3. Scroll down to the "GitHub Pages" section or click on "Pages" in the sidebar
+3. Scroll down to the "Pages" section in the sidebar
 4. Under "Build and deployment", select "GitHub Actions" as the source
-5. This will use the workflow file we've created at `.github/workflows/frontend-deploy.yml`

 ## Step 3: Configure Your Backend API URL